eugene-eeo/orchid/README.md

 # orchid

-Very tiny music player for my needs.
-Mostly an excuse for me to learn how to use termbox after being inspired by Brandon Rhode's [talk on terminal animations](https://www.youtube.com/watch?v=rrMnmLyYjU8).
+Very tiny MP3 player for _my_ needs.
+Mostly an excuse for me to learn how to use termbox (after being inspired by Brandon Rhode's [talk on terminal animations](https://youtu.be/rrMnmLyYjU8)), as well as how to write my own UI loop.
 Start it up in a directory where there are MP3 files, and `orchid` will do the rest:

     $ git clone https://github.com/eugene-eeo/orchid
     $ cd orchid